The James M. Cox Community Journalism Award

 There are three things to know about me: I am passionate, occasionally too ambitious for my own good, and I would do anything for my cat.

 I started my career in journalism when I was 12 years old, throwing myself whole-heartedly into to my middle school newspaper, and then getting myself (underhandedly) removed from the high school paper for my very first investigation.
 When I joined my college paper, I had no idea what I was getting myself into.

 By my sophomore year, I was covering a lawsuit my private college didn't want me digging in.
-That suit had me running across Habersham county to search through court documents, on the phone with the SPLC, and on an IV drip of coffee-- all while balancing 17 credit hours and being a section editor.
+That suit had me running across Habersham County to search through court documents, on the phone with the SPLC, and on an IV drip of coffee-- all while balancing 17 credit hours and being a newspaper section editor.

 In my junior year, I took home the first place award in investigative journalism from the Georgia College Press Association from my work on that case, as well as managed to help the Piedmont Roar win best campus community service in opinions and editorials.